BioMONSTAAAR/reactor/src/rasman/docs/RasmanUserGuide.md

 Installing Rasman
 -----------------

-Login to the Raspberry Pi.
+From your laptop or desktop computer, remotely login to the Raspberry Pi.

-        $ ssh pi@rasman.local
+        MyLaptop> ssh pi@rasman.local

 Use the default password 'raspberry'.
 Then open a terminal console and run these commands: